I'm Still Afraid Of Being A Lesbian

 Those stereotypes are part of the reason that I (and many people like me) actively avoid calling ourselves lesbians.
 At Slate, Christina Cauterucci writes about feeling so disassociated with the word “lesbian” that she and other lesbian friends would mock “queer women too basic for [their] tastes,” by calling them “capital-L lesbians.”
 At The Brag, Arca Bayburt writes Eight Reasons Why I Hate The Word “Lesbian,” including that “it’s difficult to divorce the word from its stereotypical baggage.”
 And at Go Magazine, Zara Barrie writes about her journey from avoiding the word at all costs to embracing it.
 “The word lesbian sounds so strange and eerie… It sounds like something dental,” she recalls telling a friend.

-Many of these women attribute their distaste of the word “lesbian” at least partially to internalised homophobia.
+Many of these women attribute their distaste of the word “lesbian” at least partially to internalized homophobia.
 But, like me, they can’t quite put their finger on why the word feels so wrong.
-And that’s a perfect explanation of what internalised homophobia is like; it wraps itself around you so tightly that it's difficult to see where your negative thoughts start to unravel.
+And that’s a perfect explanation of what internalized homophobia is like; it wraps itself around you so tightly that it's difficult to see where your negative thoughts start to unravel.

 Advertisement